alextgould/alextgould.github.io/_posts/2025-03-16-when-i-grow-up.md

 Here are my short term career goals:

-1. **Depth and credibility** - Find a role where I can apply my broad knowledge of Data Science, Data Engineering, AI Engineering and/or Machine Learning to specific products or projects, to gain depth and credibility in these areas
+1. **Depth and credibility** - Apply my Data Science expertise to specific products/projects, to build a strong portfolio of case studies

 2. **Collaboration** - Work in a role where I can leverage my experience and interpersonal skills to build bridges between developers and other stakeholders